 Ewan has worked in senior leadership roles across a variety of industries, working on people and culture, and leading change initiatives.
 He brings a depth of Human Resources experience, with particular specialist skills in strategic planning, resourcing and talent management.

-Catalyst Board of Trustees adopts the new Charity Governance Code
+Catalyst Board of Trustees supports the Charity Governance Code

-Catalyst Board of Trustees have adopted the new Charity Governance Code.
+Catalyst Board of Trustees adopted the new Charity Governance Code in 2019.
 As part of the adoption process the trustees have been assessing the Trustee Board and the charity against all the 75 good practice components that make up the full Code.

 Trustee Warren Rockett said “Catalyst has high standards where governance is concerned.
 But we are not complacent and we welcome this new Code against which we have already started to benchmark ourselves.
 In all the critical areas the charity and its Board already substantially meets the requirements of the Code.”